 Q) Can I make Thandai in advance?

-2. You can make Thandai paste and keep it in the refrigerator for up to a week.
-Then just mix Thandai paste with chilled milk and honey and enjoy your Thandai.
+2. You can make thandai paste and keep in the refrigerator for up to a week.
+Then just mix thandai paste with chilled milk and honey and enjoy your thandai.

 3. You can sweeten it with honey or jaggery powder or even dates or sugar.